marketlubeDev/flustre/Flustre-server/S3_SETUP.md

-# AWS S3 Setup Guide for SukalMart
+# AWS S3 Setup Guide for Flustre

-This guide will help you set up AWS S3 for image uploads in your SukalMart application.
+This guide will help you set up AWS S3 for image uploads in your Flustre application.

 ## Prerequisites